 Ophelia has a BA with Distinction from Arizona State University and Masters in Social Welfare Administration from the University of California, Berkeley where she is a currently a Visiting Scholar.
 In addition to serving on the Board of LatinaVIDA, she also serves on the Board of the San Francisco Foundation and is current Chair of the Board of Trustees of the Alameda County California Employees’ Retirement Association, a $6 billion multi-employer pension fund.

-Dr. Bonilla-Rodriguez leads the Latina Initiative for Girls Inc for New York, one of the nation’s oldest nonprofits dedicated to empowering and educating young girls and inspiring them todevelop their full potential.
+DR. DAMARY BONILLA-RODRIGUEZ leads the Latina Initiative for Girls Inc at a National level, one of the nation’s oldest nonprofits dedicated to empowering and educating young girls and inspiring them todevelop their full potential.
 A graduate of the St. John Fisher College, Damary holds a Doctorate in Education focusing on Executive Leadership.
 She is a national leading authority on Latina leadership development.
 She delivers keynote addresses and presentations drawing upon her experience from roles in the non-profit, private, and government sectors, as well as her doctoral research.
 Her seminal research about Latina leadership in the United States has served as the foundation for events, conference sessions, and new publications on Latina leaders that address the urgency of leadership development for a fast-growing population and create a pipeline of diverse leaders.

 Dr. Bonilla has published essays in the Huffington Post and is contributor for the book Ethics, Gender, and Leadership in the Workplace.
 Today’s Inspired Latina (Volume II) features Damary’s unique story and accomplishments.
 Her work around leadership and empowerment of women has been featured by several media outlets including: NBC Latino, Chief Writing Wolf, and the Empowered Latinas series.
 In 2014, Damary received a proclamation from the New York State Assembly for her designation as a Coors Light Lideres finalist.
 In a 2016 Damary received the Proud to Be Latina Soy Poderosa award.